keyvchan/traffic_relay/README.md

 This repo used as an example to demonstrate how to use `epoll` in a single thread, served both as client and server.

+## TODO

+- Eliminate the use of hard-coded address and port.
+- Add example of `kqueue`, and maybe `iocp`.
+- Refactor, especially add more comments.

 ## Usage

 1. Compile `main.cpp` using